CONTACT

 • Pupils are highly motivated and set to work quickly.
 They work diligently and with determination to succeed.
 They use the school facilities for independent study when they have a free lesson.
 These very positive attitudes play a major role in their academic success.

-• The school also offers pupils support with finding work experience and volunteering opportunities.
-The school offers impartial advice about university courses as well as apprenticeships.
+• The school offers impartial advice about university courses as well as apprenticeships.
 Those applying to overseas universities are equally well assisted.

 • Pupils have multiple enrichment opportunities beyond the classroom.
 These are arranged both by the school and by pupils for their peers.
 Many of these enhance pupils’ formal learning.
 For example, they visit museums, art galleries, the theatre, observatories and attend lectures at universities.